• Home

 Balance stimulation and rest.

-Too much isolation can increase low mood; too much demand can worsen anxiety.
-Aim for moderation, not extremes.
+Too much isolation can deepen low mood; too much demand can worsen fatigue.
+Aim for moderation.

-The National Institute of Mental Health emphasizes that stress recovery is a process, not a switch
+The National Institute of Mental Health emphasizes that recovery from stress is gradual and supported by consistency, not urgency

 https://www.nimh.nih.gov/health/topics/stress